PyO3/pyo3/guide/src/building-and-distribution.md

 cargo build --target x86_64-pc-windows-gnu
 ```

+`x86_64-pc-windows-gnu` and other `*-windows-gnu(llvm)` targets use the MinGW
+toolchain and must be paired with MinGW-built Python (`libpython3.X.dll`, e.g.
+MSYS2), not the python.org MSVC distribution (`x86_64-pc-windows-msvc`).
+PyO3 links the GNU import library alongside `raw-dylib` when needed so mixed
+Rust/C extension modules can resolve Python symbols PyO3 does not declare in its
+`extern` blocks.

 Any of the `abi3-py3*` features can be enabled instead of setting `PYO3_CROSS_PYTHON_VERSION` in the above examples.

-`PYO3_CROSS_LIB_DIR` can often be omitted when cross compiling extension modules for Unix, macOS, and Windows targets.
+`PYO3_CROSS_LIB_DIR` can often be omitted when cross compiling extension modules for Unix and macOS targets, and for `*-windows-msvc` targets.

 The following resources may also be useful for cross-compiling: